libsdl-org/SDL/docs/README-migration.md

 * SDL_WINDOW_ALLOW_HIGHDPI => SDL_WINDOW_HIGH_PIXEL_DENSITY
 * SDL_WINDOW_INPUT_GRABBED => SDL_WINDOW_MOUSE_GRABBED

+The following window operations are now considered to be asynchronous requests and should not be assumed to succeed unless a corresponding event has been received:
+* SDL_SetWindowSize() (SDL_EVENT_WINDOW_RESIZED)
+* SDL_SetWindowPosition() (SDL_EVENT_WINDOW_MOVED)
+* SDL_MinimizeWindow() (SDL_EVENT_WINDOW_MINIMIZED)
+* SDL_MaximizeWindow() (SDL_EVENT_WINDOW_MAXIMIZED)
+* SDL_RestoreWindow() (SDL_EVENT_WINDOW_RESTORED)
+* SDL_SetWindowFullscreen() (SDL_EVENT_WINDOW_ENTER_FULLSCREEN / SDL_EVENT_WINDOW_LEAVE_FULLSCREEN)

+If it is required that operations be applied immediately after one of the preceeding calls, the `SDL_SyncWindow()` function will attempt to wait until all pending window operations have completed.
+Be aware that this function can potentially block for long periods of time, as it may have to wait for window animations to complete.
+Also note that windowing systems can deny or not precisely obey these requests (e.g. windows may not be allowed to be larger than the usable desktop space or placed offscreen), so a corresponding event may never arrive or not contain the expected values.

 ## SDL_vulkan.h

 SDL_Vulkan_GetInstanceExtensions() no longer takes a window parameter, and no longer makes the app allocate query/allocate space for the result, instead returning a static const internal string.